TheKohan/kohan-astro-blog/src/content/posts/markdown-reader-astro-rehype-pretty-code.md

 ```
 ````

-And thats it !
+And that's it!
 Our basic configuration is done.
-Now lets run the app from terminal with `npm run dev`.
+Now, let's run the app from the terminal with `npm run dev`.

 ![Photo of code block](https://res.cloudinary.com/kohan-devblog/image/upload/c_scale,w_1114/v1688062307/Posts/markdown-reader-astro-rehype-pretty-code/Screenshot_2023-06-29_at_20.09.29_lelqld.png)

-Thanks to Astro's built in `Shiki`, `Rehype` and `Remark` we're seeing styled and formatted code block.
-But that's just the beggining as we want it to look "pretty".
+Thanks to Astro's built-in `Shiki`, `Rehype`, and `Remark`, we're seeing styled and formatted code blocks.
+But that's just the beginning, as we want them to look "pretty".

 ## Instaling `rehype-pretty-code`

- `rehype-pretty-code` is a Rehype plugin that provides styling and functionality for code blocks parsing.
+`rehype-pretty-code` is a Rehype plugin that provides styling and functionality for parsing code blocks.
- Lets install it with npm:
+Let's install it using npm:
 ```bash
 npm install rehype-pretty-code
 ```
-Next lets set up our plugin inside `astro.config.mjs`.
-It will be a basic configuration with line highlighting and hooking up downloaded theme from `.json` file.
-Bear in mind that config can be further extended, to see all of the possibilities visit [rehype-pretty-code GitHub](https://rehype-pretty-code.netlify.app/).
+Next, let's set up our plugin inside `astro.config.mjs`.
+We'll provide a basic configuration and hook up a downloaded theme from a `.json` file (we'll add line highlighting later).
+Bear in mind that the configuration can be further extended.
+To see all the possibilities, visit the [rehype-pretty-code GitHub](https://rehype-pretty-code.netlify.app/).

 ```js title="astro.config.mjs" showLineNumbers {2-3,6-11,14-19}